ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 and I don't get to use the `intent` keyword, both of which were big drawbacks, but this really wasn't too bad.

-Looking to the future of Fortram, GCC's GFortran is very actively maintained, [the newest NVIDIA HPC SDK has fantastic Fortran support](https://developer.nvidia.com/hpc-sdk), [the new US Dept. of Energy Exascale supercomputer *Frontier*](https://www.olcf.ornl.gov/frontier/) will use AMD GPUs which have [hipfort, a Fortran interface to AMD GPU libraries](https://github.com/ROCmSoftwarePlatform/hipfort), and [Intel's GPU platform and Fortran compiler are widely used as well](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-cpp-fortran-compiler-openmp/top.html).
+Looking to the future of Fortran, GCC's GFortran is very actively maintained, [the newest NVIDIA HPC SDK has fantastic Fortran support](https://developer.nvidia.com/hpc-sdk), [the new US Dept. of Energy Exascale supercomputer *Frontier*](https://www.olcf.ornl.gov/frontier/) will use AMD GPUs which have [hipfort, a Fortran interface to AMD GPU libraries](https://github.com/ROCmSoftwarePlatform/hipfort), and [Intel's GPU platform and Fortran compiler are widely used as well](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-cpp-fortran-compiler-openmp/top.html).
 Fortran has a wonderfully rich history, and it's certainly a part of our future.

 > Much of my work has come from being lazy.
 I didn't like writing programs, and so, when I was working on the IBM 701, writing programs for computing missile trajectories, I started work on a programming system to make it easier to write programs.